-It probably started out innocently enough — after a long and trying day, your toddler refused to stay in her bed.
-Desperate to get some snooze, you carried her into your room, tucked both of you into your bed and got your much-needed rest.
+It probably started innocently enough — after a long and trying day, your toddler refused to stay in her bed.
+Desperate to get some snooze, you carried her into your room, tucked both of you into your bed, and got your much-needed rest.

-Of course, your child thought this arrangement was so delightful, she quickly became intent on sharing your bed every night.
-Pretty soon you found yourself in a family bed arrangement, trying to share your queen-sized mattress with a whirling dervish of a sleeping toddler.
+Of course, your child thought this arrangement was so delightful, and she quickly became intent on sharing your bed every night.
+Pretty soon, you found yourself in a family bed arrangement, trying to share your queen-sized mattress with a whirling dervish of a sleeping toddler.

 Fortunately, it is possible to reclaim your own bed and get your precious kiddo back in his own bed at night.
 It may take a few tries for your child to really “get it,” but with patience and a good dose of maternal stubbornness, it can be done.

 Talk about it in the afternoon.